GrayHatter/Mazda-IVI-Knowledgebase/README.md

 this is the main system manager for the system.
 It starts up all the child processes, with a dependency tree written in XML.

+#### jci
+Only appears to load benchmarks-kapture and the NIH logging system

 #### dmserver
 Device Manager Server (I think)